ErpNetDocs/webclient/introduction/how-to/filter-expresions-my-items.md

 ![picture](pictures/filtering_expression_popup_29_03.png)

-## Make a tile using a filtering expression
+## Use tiles with filtering expressions

-Once you've set a filtering expression, you can generate a tile via the page menu.
+Once you've set a filtering expression, you can generate a **tile** via the page menu.
 Upon tile creation, the expression becomes permanently linked to it.

 **Example:**